 The combined frame, like the single frame design, involves the simultaneous capture of both hemispheres through the mirror array.
 The two hemispheres will be cropped such that each image contains the same landmarks and no distal parts of the images, but the two hemispheres will not be stitched together.
-Instead, they will be presented in an alternative fashion i. e. the left image will be presented quickly while the right image is not presented, then the right image will be nearly identical with the exception of the lack of the linear transformation to flatten the images.
+Instead, they will be presented in an alternative fashion i. e. the left image will be presented quickly while the right image is not presented, then the right image will be presented without any semblance of the left image.
+Ideally, the images will be nearly identical with the exception of the lack of the linear transformation to flatten the images.
 The goal of this method is that, subliminally, the brain will fail to resolve differences between the images and will process each image as the contributions from each eye independently and then combine information from the two hemispheres to create the perception of three dimensions.
 In order for this to occur, a frame rate of 120 fps, or double the frame rate of the single view design, would need to be achieved.
-A schematic of this design is shown in Figure 11.
+A schematic of this design is shown in Figure 7.

-Figure 11.
+Figure 7.
 The combined view preliminary design.
 Both hemispheres of the images will be acquired simultaneously and cropped by the software to contain the same landmarks and thus be the same shape and encompass the same features.
 The phone screen will display only one of the left or right images to both eyes at one time in rapid succession, creating the illusion of each eye contributing its perspective to resolve a three dimensional image.